 I’ve been in a couple of precarious situations while diving.
 I once suffered an inner ear injury and slight hearing loss because I struggle to clear my ears under the water.
 This happened during my first week of diving in the ocean, also in Key West.
 I was trying to keep up with my buddy, who did not have ear issues under the water.
 At 35 feet, I was okay.
 At 40 feet, searing ear pain.

 On that trip, there were two staff members diving and we switched partners with them so my buddy could keep on diving.
 I missed out on an amazing dive – my partner got to see a shrimp I’d been dying to see in the wild.
 None of these problems required using my dive insurance, but I’m still glad I had it!
-Get a quote from World Nomads an see how easy and inexpensive it is for peace of mind (this is an affiliate link, see my disclaimer above for more information.
-As always, thank you for your support!)
+Get a quote from World Nomads an see how easy and inexpensive it is for peace of mind.

 Do you scuba dive or snorkel?
 Have you ever had to use your emergency training while diving?